-On 10 April 2017, in order to avoid potential conflict of interests with the Company, Mr. Katsuya Yamamoto, our Controlling Shareholder, entered into a deed of non-competition in favour of the Group, pursuant to which he has unconditionally and irrevocably agreed, undertaken to and covenanted with the Company (for himself and for the benefit of each other member of the Group), among others, not to compete with the business of the Group.
+On 10 April 2017, in order to avoid potential conflict of interests with the Company, Mr. Katsuya YAMAMOTO, our Controlling Shareholder, entered into a deed of non-competition in favour of the Group, pursuant to which he has unconditionally and irrevocably agreed, undertaken to and covenanted with the Company (for himself and for the benefit of each other member of the Group), among others, not to compete with the business of the Group.
 Details of the Deed are set out in the section headed "Deed of Non-Competition" on page 224 of the Prospectus.

-The Controlling Shareholder has made a written confirmation to the Board in respect of their compliance with the undertakings in the Deed from the entering into of the Deed on 10 April 2017 to 30 June 2018 (the "Relevant Period").
+The Controlling Shareholder has made a written confirmation to the Board in respect of his compliance with the undertakings in the Deed during the Year.

-Upon receiving the aforementioned confirmation from the Controlling Shareholder, the independent nonexecutive Directors had reviewed the same as part of the annual review process and confirmed that the Controlling Shareholder had complied with the Deed during the Relevant Period.
+Upon receiving the aforementioned confirmation from the Controlling Shareholder, the independent nonexecutive Directors had reviewed the same as part of the annual review process and confirmed that the Controlling Shareholder had complied with the Deed during the Year.